MalphasWats/hawk/articles/creating-the-schematic.markdown

 ![Symbol Browser][003]

 Now, this is where things go immediately off the rails - the basic installation of KiCAD does not have a symbol for the Microcontroller we're using in this project.
-You can download these footprints from the [KiCAD GitHub Symbol Library](https://kicad.github.io/symbols/).
+You can download these symbols from the [KiCAD GitHub Symbol Library](https://kicad.github.io/symbols/).

 Once you've downloaded the correct library [ (MCU Microchip SAMD) ](https://kicad.github.io/symbols/MCU_Microchip_SAMD), choose *Manage Symbol Libraries...* from the *Preferences* menu, then click the *Browse Libraries...* button to add the downloaded library.